Rajma Bean Burgers

 2-3 scallions- finely chopped,

 Mustard & ketchup.

-To begin with I toast one slice of bread until crisp.
-Then, slice it thin and crumble it into a bowl.
+To begin with I toasted one slice of bread until crisp.
+Then, sliced it thin and crumbled it into a bowl.
 You can make crumbs like this or just use bread crumbs that you might have.
 So, I used a combination of existing crumbs and a freshly toasted slice of whole grain bread.
 Then added leftover rice.
-I do not pulse any of the ingredients in the grinder.
+I did not pulse any of the ingredients in the grinder.
 I like a chunky burger.
 But you can pulse the rice and rajma before combining with other ingredients.

-Next, add to the rice and crumbs, all the rajma.
+Next, to the rice and crumbs add all the rajma.
 I had about three cups.
 Mash with a fork.
 This takes some effort.
 You might want to remove any large spices like black cardamom, cinnamon and bay leaves that might be in the rajma.
 Next season this mix.
-Add to it chickpea flour and semolina.
+Add chickpea flour and semolina to it.
 While acting as additional binding agents, both these ingredients lend some complexity to the burger.
 Semolina helps make a crisp crust too.
 Mix well.